commonhaus/foundation/templates/CODE_OF_CONDUCT.md

 ## Our Code of Conduct

-The Commonhaus Foundation has adopted the [Contributor Covenant v2.1][v2.1] as its CoC (full text [below](#contributor-covenant-code-of-conduct)).
+The CF has adopted the [Contributor Covenant v2.1][v2.1] as its CoC (full text [below](#contributor-covenant-code-of-conduct)).

 - The CoC applies to all foundation activities.
 - New projects must adopt this CoC within 3 months of joining the foundation.

 A CoC is meaningful only [when it is effectively enforced](https://medium.com/mozilla-open-innovation/how-were-making-code-of-conduct-enforcement-real-and-scaling-it-3e382cf94415).
-Having a unified CoC allows for consistent enforcement and better support across all Commonhaus projects.
+Having a unified CoC allows for consistent enforcement and better support across all CF projects.

 ### Report an issue

-- Each Commonhaus project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
+- Each CF project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
   CoC enforcement processes and contact methods must be defined in the projects' `CODE_OF_CONDUCT.md`.
 - For other Commonhaus repositories, send your report to `report@mailing-list`.
-The [CC][cc] will receive these reports.
+The [CFC][cc] will receive these reports.

 ### Respond to a CoC issue